kyxap1/starred/README.md

 - [diffr](https://github.com/nijikokun/diffr) - CLI diff tool for files, text, and JSON with human readable output.
 - [markdown-to-json](https://github.com/scottstanfield/markdown-to-json) - Convert YAML front-matter in Markdown files to JSON. v0.5.1 is published on NPM.
 - [json-schema-generator](https://github.com/krg7880/json-schema-generator) - Generates draft v4 schema from a local file or a remote JSON url.
-- [generate-schema](https://github.com/nijikokun/generate-schema) - Convert a JSON Object to JSON Schema, Mongoose Schema, or a Generic template for quick documentation / upstart.
+- [generate-schema](https://github.com/nijikokun/generate-schema) - Convert JSON Objects to JSON Schema, Mongoose Schema, Google BigQuery, or a Generic template for Swagger files, documentation, code generation, and more.
 - [wildfly-swarm-examples](https://github.com/wildfly-swarm/wildfly-swarm-examples) - Examples of how to write applications using Swarm.
 - [github](https://github.com/nestor-powers/github) - Control Github with Nestor
 - [sax-js](https://github.com/isaacs/sax-js) - A sax style parser for JS